bensu/scar/README.md

 ### 4. Arbitrary edn values

-Configs read from edn files, `project.clj`, or `build.boot` are read as edn and can be anything clojure can read, including custom reader tags. envars are first read as strings, and only read as edn if they don't conform to their spec as a string.
+Configs from edn files, `project.clj`, or `build.boot` can be anything clojure can read, including custom reader tags. envars are first read as strings, and only read as edn if they don't conform to their spec as a string.